nauam/nauam.github.com/docs/en/user-guide/job-options.md

 This provides a mechanism for declaring hierarchical or dependent sets of option values.

 E.g. if you wanted one option to choose a "repository", and another option to select a specific "branch" within that repository.
 Define your option provider to respond correctly based on the selected "repository" value, and define your Remote option URL to include a reference to the "repository" option value.
-The QW Control GUI will then reload the JSON values from the remote URL and insert the correct value of the "repository" option when loading the "branch" option values.
+The GUI will then reload the JSON values from the remote URL and insert the correct value of the "repository" option when loading the "branch" option values.
 If the user changes the selected repository, then the branch values will be automatically refreshed.

 You can declare a dependency of one option to another by embedding property references within the remote values URL.
 The property reference is of the form `${option.[name].value}`.
 If you declare an option with a remote values URL like `http://server/options?option2=${option.option2.value}`, then that option will depend on the value of the "option2" option.